Publications And Reporting: Policies and Guidelines

 Please note: Commercially-published documents (including journal reprints from sources that are not “open access”) have copyright restrictions that usually prevent us from making them available online.
 Even though we cannot make these works digitally accessible, programs are encouraged to send a digital file, whenever possible, so that we can digitally archive ALL documents for preservation purposes.

 Please view the table for more information on how many documents should be sent to NJSGC to distribute to the NSGL.

 Hard copies of thesis/dissertation abstracts are no longer required if a PDF is submitted to NJSGC for distribution to the National Sea Grant Library.
 The abstracts are kept on file at NJSGC for review by audiences interested in work done through Sea Grant-supported or related research.

 Fact sheets and one-pagers are designed to convey information on specific issues and topics to the public and user groups.
-They are frequently based on, but not limited to, NJSGC research and usually compiled by the NJSGC Extension Program and/or Communications staff and designed to be easily readable.
-If you plan to produce outreach materials, please contact the Communications Office, which is required to include a publication number and NJSGC and NOAA logos.
+They are frequently based on, but not limited to, NJSGC research and usually compiled by NJSGC Extension, Education, and/or Communications staff and designed for lay audiences.
+If you plan to produce outreach materials, please note that an acknowledgement statement as described previously is required along with displaying NJSGC and NOAA logos.